atticlab/docker-node/README.md

 Run `make validator-add <PUBLIC_KEY>` or  `make validator-remove <PUBLIC_KEY>` to add or remove validator respectively.
 > **Note:**
-This operation will automatically stop the node.
+If your node is already running, this operation will automatically stop it.
 Be sure to run `make start` to run a node again

 ### Starting node